williamhorstkamp/Commissionator/Docs/UI Info.md

 Commissioner
 Commission
 Piece
-Product
-Sale
-Payment
+Storefront

 ###Help
 About
 Help Page

-##Hotbar
+##Toolbar
-The hotbar exists as a series of shortcuts to facilitate quicker useage of the program
+The toolbar exists as a series of shortcuts to facilitate quicker useage of the program
 ###Open Record
 ###Save Record
 Works as Save As if never saved, works as Save is saved previously